NovaMods/Template-Optifine-Shaderpack/README.md

 ### Optifine's Rendering Pipeline

-Optifine implements a deferred lighting pipeline

-In a deferred lighting pipeline, when you draw your objects to the screen you don't calculate lighting for them.
-Instead, you write their material parameters to one or more rendertargets.
-The rendertargets which hold material parameters are collectively called a _geometry buffer_, or "gbuffer" for short

-Optifine does not implement a pure deferred lighting pipeline, however - or at least, shaderpack developers aren't required to use a pure deferred lighting pipeline.
-Optifine allows you to chose between pure deferred lighting and a mix of deferred and forward where opaque objects use deferred lighting and transparent objects use forward lighting.
-We'll first talk about the pure deferred pipeline, then work through the hybrid pipeline
+Optifine dives shaderpack developers some flexibility in how they light the scene.
+You can use pure forward lighting, pure defrerred lighting, or a hybrid approach with deferred lighting for opaque geometrey and forward lighting for transparent geometry.
+This shaderpack uses the third option

+We can think of the rendering pipeline in terms of passes.
+Each pass performs a specific task, and each pass can read from and write to different resources.
+Here's the passes we'll be using:

 #### Shadow pass

 The first pass in either lighting pipeline is the shadow pass.
 In the shadow pass, Optifine renders a shadowmap from the perspective of the main light in the sky.
 This is the sun during the day and the moon during the night.
 The shadow pass uses the shader `shadow` for all geometry.
 It can write to up to two color rendertargets

 The shadow pass produces a two shadow maps: one from before transparents Optifine renders transparent objects, and one from after.
-THis allows you to do things like refraction or cloudy water
+This allows you to do things like refraction or cloudy water

 #### GBuffer pass

-Next, Optifine renders all the geometry drawn by shaders whose names begin with `gbuffers_`.
+A deferred lighting pipeline doesn't calculate lighting when an object is drawn.
+Instead, it writes the object's material's parameters to a set of rendertargets called a _geometry buffer_, or "gbuffer" for short.
+Your gbuffer can have up to seven rendertargets of any format you choose, but this shaderpack only uses three rendertargets

+In the gbuffer pass, Optifine renders all opaque geometry.
+It does this by using the shaders whose names begin with `gbuffers_`, except for `gbuffers_water` and `gbuffers_hand_water`.
+Shaders in the gbuffer pass can read from the shadowmapa or the shadow color rendertargets, and they can write to the gbuffer.
+If we were implementing forward lighting we'd read from those shadowmaps and possibly the shadow color images, but we'll save that for later

+#### Deferred lighting pass

+The deferred lighting pass is where we calculate lighting for opaque geometry

 ### Fallback hierarchy